Introduction to Pentesting

 Step into the world of ethical hacking and cybersecurity with this hands-on introduction to penetration testing.
 This course is designed for beginners who want to learn how security professionals identify, exploit, and help fix vulnerabilities in systems—using industry-standard tools and techniques.

-You’ll start by getting familiar with Kali Linux, the leading penetration testing operating system, and build a solid foundation in networking, Linux basics, and security concepts.
-From there, you’ll dive into practical labs using Metasploitable, a deliberately vulnerable machine designed for safe, legal practice, and Windows 7, exploiting MS17-010, also known as EternalBlue, both from Metasploit, and manually using PoC exploit code.
+You’ll start by getting familiar with penetration testing terminology, documentation, scoping and law.
+After that, you will dive in to Kali Linux, the leading penetration testing operating system, and build a solid foundation in networking, Linux basics, and security concepts.
+From there, you’ll dive into practical labs using Metasploitable, a deliberately vulnerable machine designed for safe, legal practice, and Windows 7, exploiting MS17-010, also known as EternalBlue, both from Metasploit, and manually using Proof of Concept (PoC) exploit code.

 Throughout the course, you’ll learn how to: